Table of Contents

 The Local will hold a minimum of one (1) Local Convention every year between May 1-15, coinciding with regular elections.
 All members of the Local will receive three (3) weeks written notice and an agenda of the Local Convention.
 The Local Convention may set official policy and may adopt an annual budget.
 In general, it is the highest legislative body of the Local.

-No less than fifteen (15) days before a Local Convention, the Coordinating Committee must solicit bylaw amendment proposals from the general membership in writing.
+No less than fifteen (15) days before a Local Convention, the Steering Committee must solicit bylaw amendment proposals from the general membership in writing.

-At the annual local convention (see Article 4, Section 1), DSSL members will decide upon the chapter’s priority campaigns for the following 12 months using a single transferable vote (STV) voting system on priority campaign resolutions introduced by members or the Coordinating Committee.
-The top priority campaigns will become the chapter’s priorities for the following 12 months after the annual local convention.
-All previous priority campaign resolutions expire at the annual local convention.
+At the annual local convention (see Article 4, Section 1), chapter members will decide upon the chapter’s priorities for the following 12 months using a single transferable vote (STV) voting system on priority resolutions introduced by members or the Steering Committee.

 Section 2.
 General Meetings.

-The Coordinating Committee will write the agenda for General Meetings, requesting contributions from the membership.
+The Steering Committee will write the agenda for General Meetings, requesting contributions from the membership.

 Section 3.
 Special Sessions.